EMD FL9: Design

-EMD's answer was a new locomotive based on their existing FP9, but lengthened to accommodate additional equipment, such as a larger train heating steam boiler and third rail contact shoes.
-Due to the additional weight, the locomotive was equipped with a three-axle rear truck, giving it an uncommon B-A1A wheel arrangement.
-Flexicoil trucks were used due to this type of truck having more room for fitting the third rail shoes.
+EMD's answer was a new locomotive based on their existing EMD FP9, but lengthened to accommodate additional equipment, such as a larger train heating steam boiler, extra electrical equipment, and contact shoes for drawing power from a third rail.
+The resulting design was named the FL9 ("L" indicating "long").
+The FL9s were the final members of the long-running EMD F-unit line, in production since 1945.
+Due to the additional weight and existing weight restrictions on the Park Avenue Viaduct, the locomotive was equipped with a three-axle rear truck, giving it a B-A1A wheel arrangement in the AAR system (indicating the middle axle of the rear truck is unpowered).
+Flexicoil trucks were used for the rear truck due to this type of truck having more room for fitting the third rail shoes.
+The locomotives measured 59 ft in length and weighed approximately 284500 lb.
+Maximum speed was 89 mph.
+The locomotives used D32 DC generators to supply current to the D37 DC traction motors.